Before Buying a Home in MN

 Recently a friend told me she was never good with finances and never really cared until the day she wanted to buy a home and discovered she didn’t qualify for a mortgage.
-For her, it was a great wakeup call, and she got up to speed pretty quickly.
+For her, it was a great wake-up call, and she got up to speed pretty quickly.
 About a year later, she moved into her condo.
 Today, she not only knows all her financial statistics, but she tracks them regularly.

 So just what are these numbers we should know, and why are they important?
-As you plan for your future, these vital financial statistics will show you where your finances are healthy and also the areas where your finances need improvement.
+As you plan for your future, these vital financial statistics will show you where your finances are healthy and the areas where your finances need improvement.
 If your life plan includes buying a home, putting your kids through college, or retiring early, these numbers will be the guideposts along your path.

 What exactly is a credit score?
-It a snapshot of an individual’s entire credit history translated into a numeric value.
-This number is used by lenders to help them determine if you are creditworthy.
+It is a snapshot of an individual’s entire credit history translated into a numeric value.
+Lenders use this number to help them determine if you are creditworthy.
 The score is calculated by FICO (Fair Isacc Corporation) using data provided by the three credit reporting bureaus, Experian, Transunion, and Equifax.
 In addition to your FICO Score, another commonly used is a Vantage Score.

 Why is this score important?
 Like your shadow, it follows you everywhere.
-It is not only a major determining factor in getting a mortgage approved, but also getting a car loan, a credit card, cell phone service, internet, cable, and utilities.
+It is not only a major determining factor in getting a mortgage approved but also getting a car loan, a credit card, cell phone service, internet, cable, and utilities.
 Landlords use it to decide if they want to rent to you and how large a security deposit they will require you to pay.
 When you insure your car, the insurance company will use it to calculate your premium.
 Some employers use it to help them make hiring decisions.

 If you don’t know your credit score, there are many places you can find it for free.
 If you have a credit card, the bank may provide your score as a benefit.
 This practice is becoming quite popular.
-There are also several online financial trackers, such as Credit Karma, Credit, and FreeCreditScore where you can find your credit score for free.
+There are also several online financial trackers, such as Credit Karma, Credit, and FreeCreditScore, where you can find your credit score for free.

 Debt to Income Ratio

-For example, assume your mortgage payment is $950 per month, car loan $250, minimum payments on credit card debt $100, student loan payment $300.
+For example, assume your mortgage payment is $950 per month, car loan $250, minimum credit card debt $100, student loan payment $300.
 The total is $1600 per month.
 Your monthly salary is $5000 per month, so when we do the calculation (1600/5000=32%), we find the debt to income ratio is 32%.
 Since we want this number to be under 43%, this is good and indicates you are using debt responsibly.
 Yeah, you!